chuchuroth/FLEX-IoT/README.md

-Certainly!
 Below is a detailed breakdown of the project to upgrade your power tool products with IoT capabilities:

 ---